Best Zucchini Recipes – Both Savory & Sweet

 Note: Definitely visit The Ultimate Zucchini Guide for more info on growing this plant as well as even more recipes I’ve culled from all over the web!

 My advice?
-Never plant more than 2 plants if you’re a normal family!
+Never plant more than 2 zucchini plants if you’re a normal family!

-But when you’ve got them coming on (or have had them gifted by a friend), turn to one – or all – of these recipes to use them up deliciously.
+When you’ve got zucchini in the garden or have had them gifted by a friend, turn to one – or all – of these recipes to use them up deliciously.

 Slice small to medium zucchini lengthwise as thin as possible, about 1/4 inch, brush with olive oil, sprinkle with some Basic Spice Rub and grill about 2-3 minutes on each side.
 You can also slice them in thin rounds, but we found them harder to turn on the grill.

-This is what my family grew tired of, but it’s oh so good…at the beginning of the season, at least!
+One year my family grew tired of this I made it so much, but it’s oh so good…at the beginning of the season, at least!

 I love that this dish highlights all the summer flavors of the garden.
 The vegetables are still crisp, the zucchini is hidden in the other flavors (so no complaints from my family…) and the flavor of the feta adds that delicious tangy taste.